corndeladmin/DevOps-Course-Python-Intro/08_flask_html_basics.md

 render_template("helloworld.html", animals_in_template=animals_in_app_py)
 ```

 Will allow you to access the variable named `animals_in_template` in the Jinja template, with the value `animals_in_app_py`.
-For the sake of simplicity people often use the same value for both of these variable names.
+For the sake of simplicity people often use the same name for both of these variables.
 In our case we would write:

 ```python
 render_template("helloworld.html", animals=animals)